 (f) check if the device indicates the presence of a prescribed illicit drug.

-6. Collecting oral fluid (s.
+6. Collecting and testing oral fluid (s.
 66D(4))

-(1) The following steps are to be followed by an authorised drug tester when preparing to collect oral fluid for testing under section 66D —

-(a) check the packaging of the equipment is not damaged and that any expiry date has not passed;

-(b) open the packaged equipment;

-(c) check that each item of the device is present and that none of the items shows any apparent damage;

-(d) require the suspect to submit a sample of oral fluid for testing.

-(2) The following steps are to be followed by an authorised drug tester when collecting oral fluid for testing under section 66D —

-(a) the authorised drug tester is to require the suspect —

-(i) to swab around the suspect’s gums, tongue and inside cheek; and

-(ii) to retain the swab in the suspect’s mouth until any indicator of sample adequacy shows that a sufficient sample has been collected;

-(b) the authorised drug tester is to remove the cap of the collection tube provided as a part of the testing device and place the collector swab in that tube, swab end first, then replace the cap;

-(c) the authorised drug tester is to mix the sampled oral fluid with the solution in the collector tube by moving the collector in a figure 8 motion on a flat horizontal surface for at least 30 seconds.

-7. Conducting an oral fluid test (s.
-66D(4))

-(1) The following steps are to be followed by an authorised drug tester when setting up for testing oral fluid collected under section 66D —

-(a) ensure the device is switched on;

-(b) check the date and time and conduct a system test;

-(c) carry out a quality control test;

-(d) confirm/select the drug cartridge type;

-(e) select the applied setting;

-(f) confirm the drug selection.

-(2) The following steps are to be followed by an authorised drug tester when testing oral fluid collected under section 66D —
+The steps to be taken by an authorised drug tester when collecting and testing oral fluid under section 66D are set out in Schedule 2.

-(a) remove the test cartridge from the package and place it on a flat horizontal surface;

-(b) remove the cap from the collector tube and, using a pipette, remove a sample of the fluid from the collection tube;

-(c) apply at least 6 drops of fluid into the sample well of the test cartridge and wait for the coloured fluid to appear on the test cartridge;

-(d) when prompted by the device, insert the test cartridge and wait for the progress indicator to show that the test cycle is complete;

-(e) observe the result of the test.
+[Regulation 6 inserted in Gazette 11 Jul 2014 p.
+2440.]

+[7.
+Deleted in Gazette 11 Jul 2014 p.
+2440.]

 8. Manufacturer’s instructions (s.
 72(1a))

 (1) A member of the Police Force may have regard to any manufacturers instructions in an approved device’s packaging if the prescribed steps in regulation 5 do not appear to fully describe the steps required for that particular testing device.

-(2) An authorised drug tester may have regard to any manufacturers instructions in an approved device’s packaging if the prescribed steps in regulations 6 and 7 do not appear to fully describe the steps required for that particular collection, testing or analysis device.
+(2) An authorised drug tester may have regard to any manufacturers instructions in an approved device’s packaging if the prescribed steps in Schedule 2 do not appear to fully describe the steps required for that particular collection, testing or analysis device.

+[Regulation 8 amended in Gazette 11 Jul 2014 p.
+2440.]

 9. Blood sampling from incapable person (s.
 66B(1))

 The Road Traffic (Blood Sampling and Analysis) Regulations 1975 Schedule Form D is prescribed for the purposes of section 66B(1) of the Act (where a sample of a person’s blood is required to be taken for the purposes of the Act, and that person is incapable of submitting himself or herself and allowing a sample to be taken).